Get started with Connect embedded components

 Create Account Session API

 The Create Account Session API determines component and feature access for Connect embedded components.
 Stripe enforces these parameters for any components that correspond to the account session.
 If your site supports multiple user roles, make sure components and features that are enabled for that account session correspond to the current user’s role.
 For example, you can enable refund management only for administrators of your site, but not for other users.
-To ensure user role access are enforced, your backend must host the logic that maps your site’s user role to account session components.
+To make sure user role access are enforced, your back end must host the logic that maps your site’s user role to account session components.

 Set up Connect.js Client